zq920320/codenvy/wsmaster/codenvy-ldap/README.md

 on sever startup.

 - __ldap.sync.user_linking_attribute__ _(optional)_ - what attribute to use
   for linking ldap users and database users.
-Possible value are: _id_, _email_.
+Possible value are: _id_, _email_, _name_.
-If this attribute is not configured _id_ will be used
+If this attribute is not configured _id_ is used

 - __ldap.sync.remove_if_missing__ - whether to remove those users who are present in LDAP cache but missing from LDAP storage